-DISC personality tests are a self-assessment behaviour tool.
+DISC personality assessments are a self-assessment behaviour tool.
 Candidates who undergo disc personality testing have their DISC type determined and corresponding personality profile revealed and assessed.
 The various DISC types are indicative of your behaviours and motivations in the workplace.
 You can use this to identify roles, tasks, teams and more that you, or others, would be ideally suited to.

 The DISC personality test is based on the work of psychologist William Moulton Marston, who also contributed to creating the first ever polygraph test (as well as creating Wonder Woman!).
 His 1928 publication, "Emotions of Normal People" outlined four different personality types, at the time with corresponding colours of yellow, green, blue and red.